fmw/vix/README.rst

 order listed.
 If you're using a different operating system and need help installing the application you can contact the author for support (see below for contact information).
-Note that the Microsoft Windows operating system is not officially supported, but stubborn Windows users might have some success using Cygwin.
+Note that the Microsoft Windows operating system is not officially supported, but Windows users might have some success using Cygwin.

 Install and configure the Sun JDK (instead of the OpenJDK, which doesn't work as well with ClojureScript at the moment)::